IntellectualSites/PlotSquared-Expansion/README.md

 [Download from the eCloud](https://api.extendedclip.com/expansions/plotsquared/) <br>
 Download ingame: `/papi ecloud download PlotSquared` followed by `/papi reload`

+### Note to FeatherBoard users
+FeatherBoard does not use the regular PlaceholderAPI setup.
+Therefore, you must edit the placeholders a bit, check the example below:
+`{placeholderapi_plotsquared_currentplot_alias}` <br>
+You need to add `placeholderapi` in front of all placeholders.

 ### Following placeholders are available:
 ```
 - %plotsquared_currentplot_alias%